amplifyeyecare-logo-base2-icon

 Treatment can last anywhere from a few weeks to more than a year, depending on the patient's needs.
 Also, the degree of success in correcting the problem will depend on the severity of the injuries.
 Since every patient's visual symptoms and dysfunctions are different, the treatment plan is tailored to each patient's symptoms, diagnosis, and progress.
 While treatment may last a while, patients should see improvements within a few weeks of treatment.

-Access top-quality eye care for an eye exam after a head injury at our well-established optometry clinic in Hixson, conveniently serving patients from nearby Chattanooga, Cleveland, and Middle Valley.
+Schedule your visit with our eye doctors for an eye exam after a head injury at our state of the art optometry clinic in Hixson, conveniently serving patients from nearby Chattanooga, Cleveland, and Middle Valley.
 Call (423) 321-8233 or fill out this form to make an appointment today.

 Testimonials